fuzhufozhu/ali_lot/intl.en-US/Developer Guide (Devices)/Develop devices based on Alink Protocol/Add a topological relationship.md

 # Add a topological relationship {#concept_cyv_ktw_y2b .concept}

-After a sub-device has registered with IoT Platform, the gateway reports the topological relationship of [Gateways and sub-devices](../../../../../reseller.en-US/User Guide/Create products and devices/Gateways and sub-devices/Gateways and sub-devices.md#) to IoT Platform before the sub-device connects to IoT Platform.
+After a sub-device has registered with IoT Platform, the gateway reports the topological relationship of gateways and sub-devices to IoT Platform before the sub-device connects to IoT Platform.

 IoT Platform verifies the identity and the topological relationship during connection.
 If the verification is successful, IoT Platform establishes a logical connection with the sub-device and associates the logical connection with the physical connection of the gateway.
 The sub-device uses the same protocols as a directly connected device for data upload and download.
 Gateway information is not required to be included in the protocols.